ibm-cloud-docs/security-hub/responsibilities.md

 To help fulfill your IAM responsibilities programmatically, you can use the following [Terraform IBM Modules](https://cloud.ibm.com/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim){: external}:

-- Use [`terraform-ibm-iam-access-group`](https://github.com/terraform-ibm-modules/terraform-ibm-iam-access-group){: external} to define and manage access groups as code, ensuring that least-privilege policies are consistently applied and version-controlled.
+- Use [IAM Access Group module](https://github.com/terraform-ibm-modules/terraform-ibm-iam-access-group){: external} to define and manage access groups as code, ensuring that least-privilege policies are consistently applied and version-controlled.
-- Use [`terraform-ibm-iam-account-settings`](https://github.com/terraform-ibm-modules/terraform-ibm-iam-account-settings){: external} to enforce account-level security controls such as MFA requirements and session policies across all environments.
+- Use [IAM Account Settings module](https://github.com/terraform-ibm-modules/terraform-ibm-iam-account-settings){: external} to enforce account-level security controls such as MFA requirements and session policies across all environments.

 ## Security and regulation compliance